 - keep a list of contacts close by so that you can reach out if you feel worried or unsafe

 - make a plan for getting home – that way if you feel uncomfortable or unsafe in a situation you can act on it right away

-If you’ve experienced sexual violence, need support processing and navigating its impacts on your physical, emotional and spiritual well-being, or help determining the best course of action to take, Good2Talk’s professional counsellors and crisis responders are available 24/7 via phone, text and Facebook Messenger.
+If you’ve experienced sexual violence, need support processing and navigating its impacts on your physical, emotional and spiritual well-being, or help determining the best course of action to take, Good2Talk’s professional counsellors and crisis responders are available 24/7 via phone and text.
 Remember, what happened is in no way your fault.
 And no matter what you’re experiencing, your feelings are valid.